Supreme Court hands defeat to North Carolina GOP in election law clash

 The Biden administration had warned adopting that theory would “wreak havoc in the administration of elections across the nation.”

-The majority ruled that although state courts retain the ability to review legislatures’ actions, they still must do so in the “ordinary bounds” of judicial review.
+The majority ruled that although state courts retain the ability to review legislatures’ actions, they still must do so in the “ordinary bounds” of judicial review and still have limits when their decisions conflict with federal law.

 “Although we conclude that the Elections Clause does not exempt state legislatures from the ordinary constraints imposed by state law, state courts do not have free rein,” Roberts wrote.